WeiqingLi1/Multi-Threaded-Web-Server-Project/readme-student.md

 #### Transfer File
 Basic socket setup was used, and connect code for `echoclient.c` and `echoserver.c`, then add parts for file read and write.

-transferserver.c: when a connection accepted from client, it open a file and read a file and send it over socket.
+`transferserver.c`: when a connection accepted from client, it open a file and read a file and send it over socket.

-We can use a simple way: create a buffer for reading file content, then read file onto buffer using read(), and send buffer using write() to client socket.
+We can use a simple way: create a buffer for reading file content, then read file onto buffer using `read()`, and send buffer using `write()` to client socket.
 Performed in loops to read and write file in chunks.

-However, we have a better way, which I used sendfile() on server to read file and send to client. sendfile() excapsulates series of operations of the above read() and write().
+However, we have a better way, which I used `sendfile()` on server to read file and send to client. `sendfile()` excapsulates series of operations of the above `read()` and `write()`.

-transferclient.c: when a connection is requested, a file is opened and data received from server is written to the file until no more data read from socket.
+`transferclient.c`: when a connection is requested, a file is opened and data received from server is written to the file until no more data read from socket.

 Challenge: make sure appropriate access permission was given.
-Grant only write access to file descriptor in transferclient.c is not enough, read access is also needed, the the code works.
+Grant only write access to file descriptor in `transferclient.c` is not enough, read access is also needed, the the code works.

 ### Implement Getfile Protocol
-#### gfserver.c
+#### `gfserver.c`
+Divide big function into small functions. e.g. break function `gfserver_server` into pieces `start_server`, `parse_request`, `send_unsuccessful_response`.
+Challenge: error case handling, parse request or response string and format request or reponse string.

-#### gfclient.c
+#### `gfclient.c`
+Problem: issue with read from socket to receive server response stall at very last chunk.
+CHange buffer size not working.
+Need a better method.
 ### Implement Multithreated Getfile Server